 Graduate applications are handled by a combination of Brown CS and the School of Professional Studies.
-First, your application is formally processed by the School of Professional Studies.
+First, your application is formally processed by the School of Professional Studies on behalf of the Graduate School and the CS Department.
 Its content is then read by members of Brown CS, who then forward their recommendations to the School of Professional Studies.
-Finally, the School of Professional Studies formally admits you to the program.
+Finally, the School of Professional Studies formally admits you to the program on behalf of the Graduate School and Brown CS.
 Therefore, you may receive correspondence from either Brown CS or the School of Professional Studies.

 To complete your application, submit the following via the online application system:

-Please submit an official transcript for all programs, both undergraduate and graduate, for which you were awarded a degree.
+Please submit a transcript for all programs, both undergraduate and graduate, which you have attended.
 Please note that unofficial transcripts may be uploaded to the online application, but official transcripts are required for enrollment if you are accepted into the program.

 As part of the online application you will need to prepare a personal statement.
 Please write and upload a personal statement on why you are pursuing a Master’s degree in cybersecurity.
 The statement should specify which track you are applying to, why you selected that track, and your professional goals for pursuing this degree.
 If relevant, include content that describes your previous professional work in cybersecurity and academic research you have performed.
 Your statement must be double spaced and in Times New Roman font.
 The statement should not exceed 800 words.

 Please prepare and upload a resume that lists your previous professional experience, academic research, and other relevant content.

 Letters of Recommendation